adamcrowe/dev-notes/Engineering/debugging.md

+# Debugging and asking questions
 > Good questions save time.
-Bad questions waste time.
+Bad questions waste time. ~ Gordon Zhu

 ## 1. Understand the code to the best of your ability
 * Check all systems are running
 * Diff changes to the code
 * Check the code for typos
-* Go through the code line-by-line and figure out what each line does
+* Debug: Go through the code line-by-line and figure out what each line does

 ## 2. Investigate the problem
 * Create a list of hypotheses about the problem and then test each methodically